jayakrishna123/progate-web-extravaganza/README.md

 If you'd like to become a Influencer and bring this event to your community, please fill the following form: **https://bit.ly/pwe-influencer**

-Once you have filled the form, please check out the **For Referrers** folder for the promotional content
+Once you have filled the form, please check out the [For Referrers](https://github.com/Progate-Community/progate-web-extravaganza/tree/master/For%20Referrers) folder for the promotional content.

+## Further Queries

+For any further queries, you can create an **Issue** in this GitHub repository or email at **adityoberai1@gmail.com**